 Also, equipping yourself with a raft of good, tailored recommendations means that you may not need to pay an expensive specialist to deliver them.
 You can either do it yourself, bring it to the school, or find someone that your child trusts and connects with.

 Former clients have described me as “very supportive”, “extremely approachable”, and “one of the most knowledgeable and compassionate people I have ever met”.

-My biggest strength is that I have the training of an assessor, but I come from a background of teaching.
-This means that my clients get the best of both worlds: diagnostic expertise on dyslexia, plus first-hand, first-rate recommendations for learning.
+My biggest strength is that I have the training of an assessor, have been through this process myself as a dyslexic, used to be a teacher, am a mum to children with additional needs, and have successfully tutored dyslexic children for over a decade.
+This means that my clients get the best of all worlds: diagnostic expertise on dyslexia, plus first-hand, first-rate real-world recommendations for learning.